dezmediah/dezmediah.github.io/_projects/1_project.md

 ---
-layout: project
-title: Generative Poetry
+title: "Generative Poetry"
-description: with background image
-image: assets/images/poems.png
+category: work
 importance: 1
-category: work
-related_publications: false
+image: /assets/images/poems.png
 ---
 These are two electronic poems I wrote, which were published in the journal Always Crashing in Fall 2021.
 To read them now, click below.
 Poems will automatically re-generate every 15 seconds, or you can go ahead and refresh the page to read another version.